 The new routine you have gotten into, learning a completely new language that is, and getting accustomed and in contact with a new culture, all require acclimatization.
 If you have just moved away from home for the first time then you also have to get used to doing things like laundry, food shopping, cooking on your own and doing the dishes – in addition to a daily workload in form of language homework.
 Writing down your chores gives you the opportunity to clear your head from persistent thoughts buzzing around, allows you to be timely and diligent with tasks that need to be carried out urgently, therefore leaving your free time literally blank so as to be filled however you see fit.

-If you have an upcoming test aton separable verbs, then writing down the date as well as what you want to have learned by the end of each day until test day, will give you more structure and thus assurance that all necessary material will be covered on time.
+If you have an upcoming test at INNES on separable verbs, then writing down the date as well as what you want to have learned by the end of each day until test day, will give you more structure and thus assurance that all necessary material will be covered on time.
 At this point, remember to always allow the final two days for revision.